rystrauss/boids/README.md

 ## Usage

+This project depends on [SFML][2], which must be installed first.

-First, clone this repository, which already contains a binary of the boids program.
-This file can then be run with:
+After installing SFML, the executable for the program can be built and installed from by running the script `build_and_install.sh`.
+This program can then be run with:
 ```shell script
 ./bin/boids
 ```
-The program can also be built and installed from scratch by running the script `build_and_install.sh`.
-Note that this project depends on [SFML][2], which must be installed before doing this.

 Almost all aspects of the simulation and the boids' behavior can be customized from the command line.
 Pass the `--help` flag to see available options.